Jürgen Moser Lecture (SIAG/Dynamical Systems)

 Description of the Award

-The award will consist of a plaque, a certificate containing the citation, a $500 prize, and an invitation to give a plenary lecture at the biennial meeting of the SIAM Activity Group on Dynamical Systems.
+The award will consist of a certificate containing the citation, a $500 prize, and an invitation to give a plenary lecture at the biennial meeting of the SIAM Activity Group on Dynamical Systems.
 In addition to reimbursement for reasonable travel expenses, the prize winner will also receive a $500 honorarium for this lecture.

 Award Date and Period